By Coline Chauffard

 Using a very limited version of the model, he experienced first hand how society can react in a negative way to this technology.

 AI in remote sensing data for agriculture applications

 Panagiotis Sidiropoulos, Lead Data Scientist at Hummingbird Technologies

 The recent progress in deep learning is slowly but consistently shifting the paradigm that was followed in remote sensing data processing over the last decades.

 AI applications are starting to become available for a wide range of applications, from onboard data reduction to fine-grained analytics.
 Agriculture is one of the areas with the largest social impact of this technological revolution, through a two-pronged strategy.

 AI technology is used to replace the typical flat-rate applications of chemicals with targeted applications only to regions of need, alleviating the environmental stress caused by intensive farming practices.

 And AI is also used to substitute agronomic input across the season, something particularly meaningful in parts of the world where access to agronomical input is limited.

 David Woosnam, Senior Developer at Winnow

 More so when you add up the extra hidden impacts of food production like land use and water consumption.
-In 2013 we started addressing the problem with the technologies available to us at the time.
-Connected devices and simple sensors in the kitchen.
-Drawing attention to a forgotten problem and enabling chefs to take control.
+In 2013 they started addressing the problem with the technologies available at the time.